Kirti-Harode/SaveTheEarth/README.md

       }
       ```
   * **Day 5:**  Code for showing explosion when comet colids with the earth, set timer, add start game button and when times up or comet hit the earth display Game over message.
-  * **Day 6:**  Style code, add some images to pop-ups Add more levels (increase the no. of comets and their velocity as the level increases)
+  * **Day 6:**  Style code, add some images to pop-ups Add more levels (increase the no. of comets and their velocity as the level increases), add music and sound to the game and create a button to stop the music.
   * **Day 7:** Add GitHub and LinkedIn links, add instructions and the game title on the top of the page, conduct Testing, and deploy the project on the Github page.

 ## Future features